-As the core component of its Land-Grant Institution heritage and mission, the Ohio State University is deeply committed to excellence in research for the betterment of society.
+As the core component of its Land-Grant Institution heritage and mission, Ohio State is deeply committed to excellence in research for the betterment of society.
 A substantial part of the institution’s research enterprise involves the use of animals.
-The University’s Animal Care and Use Program provides the ethical framework and mission-critical support necessary for the success of the University’s teaching and research missions.
+The university’s Animal Care and Use Program provides the ethical framework and mission-critical support necessary for the success of the university’s teaching and research missions.

 In addition to standard vivaria support, University Laboratory Animal Resources (ULAR) provides support for dedicated surgery space (>2000 sq. ft.), an imaging facility (MRI, ultrasound, CT, PET, and IVIS), and necropsy.